antonhalim/sinatra-pigeon-bk-002-public/README.md

 # Sinatra Pigeon

-# Goal
+# Deliverables

 Create a Sinatra Web Application that allows us to browse a list of all pigeons, create new pigeons, see individual pigeons and their characteristics on their own, edit a pigeon, and delete pigeons.

-# Details
+# Instructions

 First fork this repo.
-Then clone your fork.
+Then clone your fork and deliver your solution in master branch.
 Using the "pigeon_list" hash at bottom to populate your database.
 Create a controller that makes use of RESTful URLs to create, read, update, and destroy pigeons.

 You should have the following URLs: